 Growth rates are highly volatile, however, so it makes sense to look at a longer time period, such as the 1990-2000 period.
 Additionally, it is possible to focus on per capita growth, so as to control for the differential growth rates of population with its own contributions to growth - doing so will also control for the fact that less developed countries tend to have higher GDP growth (but not necessarily higher per capita growth) and that they tend to have less effective governments, thereby reducing the relationship inappropriately.
 The figure below does that.
-It suggests that GDP per capita in countries with the least effective government it grew by about 37%.
+It suggests that GDP per capita in countries with the least effective governments shrunk by about 17% during the decade of the 1990s while in the countries with most effective government it grew by about 37%.
 The difference of 54% is equivalent to an annual growth differential of 4.4%, quite an astounding potential impact of effectiveness.
 If GDP per capita at PPP is added as a second independent variable (so as to control for the effect of absolute economic level, the adjusted R-squared in the relationship below rises to just above 0.2.